AliyunContainerService/pouch/docs/commandline/pouch_events.md

 ### Synopsis

-events cli tool is used to subscribe pouchd events.We support filter parameter to filter some events that we care about or not.
+events cli tool is used to subscribe pouchd events.
+We support filter parameter to filter some events that we care about or not.

 ```
 pouch events [OPTIONS]